Let your career take off with Europe's largest airline.

 • No planned overnights and rosters published 4 weeks in advance

-• Great base opportunities across Europe and North Africa
+• Great base opportunities available at many locations across the network

 • Outstanding Earnings Potential